Scholars

 North America

-Susan O’Donnell is Researcher and Adjunct Professor, Environment and Society Program at St. Thomas University and Department of Sociology at the University of New Brunswick in Fredericton.
+Susan O’Donnell is Adjunct Research Professor, Environment and Society Program at St. Thomas University Fredericton.

 For the first half of her 25-year research career, Susan worked in Ireland and the European Union.
 In 2004, she returned to Canada and moved to New Brunswick to be a senior researcher at the National Research Council of Canada (NRC) in Fredericton.

-In 2017, Susan retired from the NRC and continued as a researcher with UNB.
-In 2021, she joined St. Thomas University as an adjunct research professor.
+In 2017, Susan retired from the NRC and continued as a researcher with the University of New Brunswick.
+In 2021, she joined St. Thomas University which is now her sole institutional affiliation.

 Publications